tiyab/dotfiles/README.md

 > Note: Read me until the end before running the install script!

 This script purposes is to configure newly installed Mac with just the input of sudo password.
-It is idempotent too.

-It is using only bash command and is shellcheck proof.
+The script is idempotent and use bash only commands.

 If it is reminding you of another dotfiles, that is normal.
 This is a copy AND reviewed version of this [atomantic dotfiles project](https://github.com/atomantic/dotfiles).

 V2 !!
 Overall simplification (I think) and seperation of tasks via functions.
 Implementation of a Brewfile too!!